-Your department will have specific instructions for making a claim for mitigation or for requesting an extension.
-Details can be found at:
+Please check the on-boarding course on Blackboard for specific instructions for making a claim for mitigation or for requesting an extension.

 Support for ongoing or long-term conditions, or for registered disabilities would not normally fall under the remit of mitigating circumstances and students should be supported through their studies with additional examination arrangements.
 More details can be found at: